Get more details about this project

 Once you have a sticky but firm consistency pull it off the weight and take 1 tbs of the mix into different bowls to create 4-5 different batches.

-Add color and scent to each batch keep whipping it with a fork as it cools down to smooth out any bumps and lumps.
+Keep whipping it with a fork as it cools down to smooth out any bumps and lumps.

 Then roll each batch into a ball.

-You could also use a regular Soap Ball recipe for this or even your favourite soap recipe and make it a little dryer.
+You could also use a regular soap ball recipe for this or even your favourite soap recipe and make it a little dryer.

 It is also great for using up the scraping from the bottom of the pan.